-4. The unauthorized use of cell phones or other electronic devices is considered punishable behavior (refer to Chapter V of the General Student Regulations).

-E. Third persons in the classrooms
+- 4. The unauthorized use of cell phones or other electronic devices is considered punishable behavior (refer to Chapter V of the General Student Regulations). - E. Third persons in the classrooms

-According to institutional norms, third persons will not be allowed in the classrooms, except for persons authorized by the professor or by the Institution.
+According to institutional norms, third persons will not be allowed in the classrooms or during virtual sessions in any of the electronic platforms used by the university, except for persons authorized by the professor or by the Institution.